Let’s be honest—depending on ads alone to grow your brand is a tough game.

 If you’re still sending every campaign to your entire list, you’re not just leaving money on the table—you’re likely turning people off.

 Effective segmentation is one of the most powerful tools you have.
+One of the best ways to make segmentation more actionable is through RFM segmentation for eCommerce, which helps you separate recent buyers, repeat customers, and high-value shoppers into groups that deserve different messaging.
 At Stimulate, we always start with five key segments:

 - Engaged last 90 days: These folks are already paying attention.
 A timely campaign can nudge them to take action.